wacncontent/CustomizeTool/removeCommentOutput/articles/hdinsight/hdinsight-hadoop-hue-linux.md

 ## What is Hue?

-Hue is a set of Web applications used to interact with a Hadoop cluster.
+Hue is a set of web sites used to interact with a Hadoop cluster.
 You can use Hue to browse the storage associated with a Hadoop cluster (WASB, in the case of HDInsight clusters), run Hive jobs and Pig scripts, etc. The following components are supported with Hue installation on an HDInsight Hadoop cluster.

 * Beeswax Hive Editor
 * Pig